ZhengshuaiPENG/zhengshuaipeng.github.io/_posts/2018/06/2018-06-12-mac-add-profiles-in-iterm2.md

 expect eof
 ```

--   Set the password as well
+- Or set the password as well

 ```
 #!/usr/bin/expect -f